Friends of LLELA

 Needs

-As always, additional donations are put towards prairie restoration, box turtle reintroduction, painted bunting research, bird blinds, wildlife monitoring programs, equipment, and other ongoing projects supported by Friends of LLELA.
+As always, any additional donations will contribute towards a tapestry of impactful projects, including prairie restoration, box turtle reintroduction, painted bunting research, the establishment of bird blinds, wildlife monitoring initiatives, essential equipment procurement, and various other ongoing undertakings at LLELA.

 Organization Data